raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step10.md

 You need to check that the buggy can move in every direction.
 Therefore, a program that contains the commands `.foward()`, `.backward()`, `.left()` and `.right()` is ideal.
 Remember to end the program with `.stop()` to stop the motors from turning.

 If you don't have a program that is suitable, you can copy the code below into a new Python file.
-However, you may need to adjust the GPIO pins for the `left` and `right` motors like you did earlier.
-For example, in my robot setup I had to swap the `left` motor pins from `7,8` to `8,7`.

 ~~~ python
 from gpiozero import Robot